saucelabs/sauce-docs/docs/basics/test-config-annotation/test-config.md

 #### Enabling Location Services for iOS Devices

-If you want to enable location services in an iOS simulator, for example to test GPS-dependent applications, you should set these capabilities in your Appium test script:
+If you want to enable location services in an iOS simulator, for example to test GPS-dependent apps, you should set these capabilities in your Appium test script:

 * `locationServicesEnabled=true`
 * `locationServicesAuthorized=true`

-### Examples of Native and Hybrid Mobile Application Test Configuration
+### Examples of Native and Hybrid Mobile App Test Configuration
-#### iPhone Simulator Native Application
+#### iPhone Simulator Native App
 ```
 DesiredCapabilities caps = DesiredCapabilities.iphone();
 caps.setCapability("appiumVersion", "1.5.1");